Financial Aid for Nursing Students

 Scholarships for Nursing Students

 There are scholarship search tools that can help you find scholarships by subject, degree level, background, gender, or special interest.
 Many schools also offer a suite of awards for enrolling students.
 There are scholarships designed just for nursing students and health professionals that are sponsored by private organizations like the National League for Nursing.
-We also offer a scholarship for our readers, the Best Nursing Degree $2,500 scholarship.
+We also offer a scholarship for our readers, the Heart of Healthcare Nursing Scholarship $1,000 scholarship.

 Nursing School Grants